biof309/spring2019-solo-project-lai1737/tests/test.md

 # Project: Trends of Suicide Rate 3 High-Rate Countries compared to United States

 ##Project Question
-The study question of this project is to identify the trends of suicide rates over years for x countries, and compare the trends to that of the US.
+The study question of this project is to identify the trends of suicide rates over years for 3 countries (Lithuania, Sri Lanka, Russian Federation), and compare the trends to that of the US.

 ##Method
 * First identify countries with the highest average suicide rates and then select the top 3 to compare trends with the US.